A Novel Hierarchical Co-Optimization Framework for Coordinated Task Scheduling and Power Dispatch in Computing Power Networks: Performance Evaluation

 \subsection{Comparison Schemes}

 To rigorously evaluate the performance of our TSCO framework, we compare it against three baseline methods that represent alternative approaches to the problem:

 \begin{itemize} \item \textbf{Cost-Only Optimizer (CO-Opt) \cite{li2024assessment}:} This baseline uses the same two-stage optimization architecture as TSCO but with the carbon price set to zero.
-This represents the current industry-standard approach of economic dispatch, which focuses exclusively on minimizing direct economic costs without explicit consideration for environmental impact. \item \textbf{Renewable-Greedy Scheduler (RG-Sched) \cite{davoudi2025non}:} This is a heuristic-based CPN scheduling approach where tasks are always dispatched to the CPN node with the highest instantaneous RES power availability.
-The power system is not co-optimized; it simply reacts to the resulting CPN load profile.
-This baseline tests the efficacy of a simple ``follow the renewables" strategy that ignores grid constraints and economic signals. \item \textbf{Decoupled Framework (DC-Frame) \cite{zhong2024joint}:} This baseline represents the state-of-the-art in carbon-aware computing, where the power system and CPN are optimized separately.
+It represents the current industry-standard approach of economic dispatch. \item \textbf{Renewable-Greedy Scheduler (RG-Sched) \cite{davoudi2025non}:} This is a heuristic-based CPN scheduling approach where tasks are always dispatched to the CPN node with the highest instantaneous RES power availability. \item \textbf{Decoupled Framework (DC-Frame) \cite{zhong2024joint}:} It is the state-of-the-art in carbon-aware computing, where the power system and CPN are optimized separately.
 The power system operation is optimized first to generate a fixed 24-hour profile of electricity prices and carbon intensities.
-Subsequently, the CPN scheduler optimizes its task scheduling based on these static, pre-computed signals.
-This approach is carbon-aware but lacks the tight, real-time feedback loop of our co-optimization framework. \end{itemize}
+Subsequently, the CPN scheduler optimizes its task scheduling based on these static, pre-computed signals. \item \textbf{DRL-based Spatiotemporal Scheduler (ST-Sched) \cite{wen2026green}, \cite{wen2024spatiotemporal}:} This baseline adopts a customized DRL approach for intra-CPN fine-grained scheduling.
+It features a triple-selection action space to optimize energy consumption, carbon emissions, and task delay while ensuring load balancing. \end{itemize}